tilt-dev/tilt-extensions/restart_process/README.md

       live_update: set of steps for updating a running container; as the parameter of the same name in docker_build
       base_suffix: suffix for naming the base image, applied as {ref}{base_suffix}
-      restart_file: file that Tilt will update during a live_update to signal the entrypoint to rerun **kwargs: will be passed to the underlying `docker_build` call
+      restart_file: file that Tilt will update during a live_update to signal the entrypoint to rerun
+      trigger: (optional) list of local paths.
+If specified, the process will ONLY be restarted when there are changes to the given file(s); as the parameter of the same name in the LiveUpdate `run` step.
+      **kwargs: will be passed to the underlying `docker_build` call
     """